 CSS Variables

-WebJET Elements uses CSS variables as its main customization mechanism.
-The bundled light.css and dark.css files define the default tokens, and your application can override them with your own values.
+WebJET Elements uses CSS variables as the main way to customize the appearance.
+The built-in light.css and dark.css files define default tokens, and your application can override them with custom values.

 Setting the values